-TMG has established measures promoting restraint of all people trying to return home all at once, securing temporary shelter, and support for returning home as the main pillars of "the TMG Ordinance Covering Measures for Stranded Persons."
+TMG has established measures promoting restraint of all people trying to return home all at once, checking that family members and others are safe, providing information, securing temporary shelter, and support for returning home as the main pillars of "the TMG Ordinance Covering Measures for Stranded Persons."
 The measures for stranded persons are not limited to public rescue and assistance, but include independent rescue and assistance efforts by individuals and businesses, because of the need for society-wide measures.